joshuamwale/joshuamwale/README.md

 ✨ Welcome.
 I'm glad to see you here.
 Here is my educational and training journey. ✨

 * I’m currently enrolled at Moringa School for the Fullstack Software Engineering Program.
 I will be graduating by end of November, 2022 inshallah.
+My interests lie in Backend development.
 * I plan to use the skills and knowledge I've gained to solve problems in healthcare, fintech, energy and our African agricultural systems using technology-based products and solutions.
 * I studied Industrial chemistry at university but my interests lie in software engineering and data science.